Skip to content

 IaC File

 A Nullstone IaC file is a YAML file and must be placed in the .nullstone directory of your repo.
-For preview environments this file must be named previews.yaml.
+There are two types of IaC files:

 version: "0.1"